krishivpatel/Amazon_URL_Shortner/README.md

 <p>Example Execution</p>
 </div>

-Amazon URLs, at times, have the tendency to be longer than Wiz Khalifa's supposed "money" as he so intricately once claimed.
+Amazon URLs, at times, have the tendency to be longer than Burj Khalifa 😂 .
 Take a look at the below example.

 <div align="center">
-"My money long." —Wiz Khalifa
 </div>
 <br>